supabase/supabase/examples/auth-vanilla-js/README.md

 # Vanilla-js Auth Example

-how to sign up and login using supabase and supabase-js using HTML and Javascript only
+How to sign up and login using supabase and supabase-js using HTML and Javascript only

 ### running
 `npm run dev` (requires npx to be installed)